TheThingsIndustries/lorawan-stack-docs/doc/content/devices/end-device-templates/_index.md

 description: ""
 ---

 End device templates define the blueprint of a device.
 Templates can be used to create one device or many devices at once.
-Templates allow for using common values for many devices, such as a device profile.
+Templates allow using common values for many devices, such as a device profile.

 End device templates are primarily targeted at device makers and service providers who are managing and onboarding large amounts of devices.